kikito/adegan/README.markdown

 ## Installation

 You need certain prerequisites.
-Make sure you have git, bash and curl installed in your machine before attempting to install this.
+Make sure you have git, bash, grep and curl installed in your machine before attempting to install this.

-    sudo apt-get install bash git curl
+    sudo apt-get install git bash grep curl

 Once the prerequisites are satisfied, install Adegan by executing this command: